trianglesis/git_ed_piblic/test_dir/test_file.md

 Changes pushed to local fork.
 Later Pull Request should be opened.
 Pull request should be reviewed and approved.

-This file commented and reviewer askedn to change something.
+This file commented and the reviewer asked to change something.